WebAssembly/design/Modules.md

 Each table definition also includes an *element type*, *initial length*, and optional *maximum length*.

-In the MVP, the only valid element type is `"function"`, but in the [future](FutureFeatures.md#more-table-operators-and-types), more element types may be added.
+In the MVP, the only valid element type is `"anyfunc"`, but in the [future](FutureFeatures.md#more-table-operators-and-types), more element types may be added.